Answers to our frequently asked questions can be found below. You are welcome to contact us with any questions that are not answered here.

 11. Does SVP take jobs away from local Sudanese?

 No. There is a major shortage of qualified English teachers in Sudan, and many of the institutions where we place volunteers are understaffed and underfinanced.
-Furthermore, the majority of courses taught by our volunteers are extra-curricular, supplementing rather than replacing the core courses taught by local teachers and lecturers.
+Furthermore, some of courses taught by our volunteers are extra-curricular, supplementing rather than replacing the core courses taught by local teachers and lecturers.

 12. Where will I work?